NoTinyxd/NoTinyxd/README.md

 Here are a few of my projects that showcase my skills:

-- **[Discord Bot for Automation](https://github.com/NoTinyxd/discord-bot-automation)** – A custom Discord bot for automating tasks, managing roles, and executing useful commands.
+- **[Discord Bot for Automation](https://github.com/NoTinyxd/discord-bot-automation)** – A custom Discord bot for automating tasks, managing roles, and running useful commands.
-- **[Data Processing Tool](https://github.com/NoTinyxd/data-processing-tool)** – A Python tool for analyzing, cleaning, and transforming datasets efficiently.
+- **[Data Processing Tool](https://github.com/NoTinyxd/data-processing-tool)** – A Python tool for analyzing, cleaning, and transforming datasets with ease.
-- **[GitHub Stats Tracker](https://github.com/NoTinyxd/github-stats-tracker)** – Real-time tracking of GitHub activity and repositories.
+- **[GitHub Stats Tracker](https://github.com/NoTinyxd/github-stats-tracker)** – Track and visualize your GitHub activity and repositories in real-time.

 ---